Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 - Reliability
 - Flexibility

-**Reliability** because who wants to go through the trouble of setting up a time lapse and waiting for the capture to complete (and for the video to render in some cases) only for the app to crash or something non-intuitive happens?
+**Reliability** because who wants to go through the trouble of setting up a time-lapse and waiting for the capture to complete (and for the video to render in some cases) only for the app to crash or something non-intuitive happens?
 No one, of course.

 **Flexibility** because when you go to download an app, it should be capable of doing things in a non-limiting way and respond well under a variety of circumstances.